Yale-EEB723/syllabus/README.md

 Paajanen et al. 2019.
 A critical comparison of technologies for a plant genome sequencing project.
 GigaScience. https://doi.org/10.1093/gigascience/giy163

+Rice and Green.
+2019.
+New Approaches for Genome Assembly and Scaffolding.
+Annual Review of Animal Biosciences. https://doi.org/10.1146/annurev-animal-020518-115344

 Schatz et al. 2010.
 Assembly of large genomes using second-generation sequencing.
 Genome Research. https://doi.org/10.1101/gr.101360.109